-The fair value estimates presented are based on pertinent information available to management at June 30, 2016.
-Although management is not aware of any factors that would significantly affect the estimated fair value measurements, such amounts have been comprehensively revalued for purposes of the financial statements since that date, and therefore current estimates of fair value may differ significantly from the amounts presented herein.
+The fair value estimates presented are based on pertinent information available to management as of June 30, 2017 and 2016.
+Although management is not aware of any factors that would significantly affect the estimated fair value measurements, such amounts have been comprehensively revalued for purposes of the financial statements since that date, and therefore, current estimates of fair value may differ significantly from the amounts presented herein.